se-for-sci/se-for-sci.github.io/content/week14_agents/setup.md

 Once you've picked a harness and model provider, then you'll need to download and install it, and get signed in or your API key set somewhere.

-Your harness has a centeral location for config and a user-level `AGENTS.md`-equivelent file.
+Your harness has a central location for config and a user-level `AGENTS.md`-equivalent file.
 You can add a little bit of text here that will always be loaded right after the system prompt.
 Here's a template:

 ```md